rpf13/Do-You-Know-It/README.md

 </details>

-For the rest of site, I used the following colors, which are simple but build a nice and clear contrast to the gradient color palette.
+For the rest of the site, I have used the following colors, which are simple but build a nice and clear contrast to the gradient color palette.

 <details>
 <summary>Generic Colors</summary>